Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 ### Library interfaces

-Here's the minimal version of the core library interface `Continuation` (there will likely be extra members to handle advanced use cases such as restrating the coroutine from the beginning or serializing its state):
+Here's the minimal version of the core library interface `Continuation` (there will likely be extra members to handle advanced use cases such as restarting the coroutine from the beginning or serializing its state):

 ``` kotlin
 interface Continuation<P> {